-And I posed the question: What can leaders do to protect our people, when most people have been victimized at work at on average 5 times before they say something or quit.
+And I posed the question: What can leaders do to protect our people when most people have been victimized at work at on average five times before they say something or quit.

 Why Are They Not Saying Anything?

-1) Because most feel they nowhere to turn for help.
+1) Most feel they nowhere to turn for help.

 2) They have no faith that leadership will believe or support them.